 Fullerton School District provides supplemental funding to increase and improve services to support students' physical, social-emotional, and mental health and well-being.
 This includes expansion of responsibilities for current district administration and the roles of the district Social Emotional Learning (SEL) Coordinator and the SEL Teacher on Special Assignment (TOSA), who work together to provide professional development and coaching that facilitates the implementation of the Second Step curriculum for social emotional learning.
 They also help staff identify and respond to day-to-day social emotional and mental health needs, including student trauma.
 A PBIS TOSA provides coaching in promoting positive behavior interventions and supports, and training is provided to teachers on trauma-informed supports, MTSS and Restorative Practices.
-A district student success mentor works with student success liaisons at each of the comprehensive junior high schools to provide greater social, emotional, and behavioral support for 7th and 8th-grade students.
-The student success team provides safe spaces at school for students to connect with adults and peers through check-ins, lunchtime social skills groups, or after-school peer tutoring.
+A district student success mentor works with student success liaisons at each of the comprehensive junior high schools to provide greater social, emotional, and peers through check-ins, lunchtime social skills groups, or after-school peer tutoring.
 This team has also provided restorative circles to address and resolve social issues that arise between peers.
 A district mental health therapists, and a licensed social worker.
 FSD also partners with local agencies to help improve school attendance and fund systems that help schools identify students at risk in Pre-K through 8th-grade.